Vexed01/Vex-Cogs/readme.md

 # ``gh-pages`` branch

+This hosts icons for my status cog.

-This branch is intended to host an API for getting whether the cog's version is up to date for the `[p]<cogname>info` command.
+This branch is intended to host data for getting whether the cog's version is up to date for the `[p]<cogname>info` command.

 It is automatically updated using the `autoapi.py` file and GH Actions on the main branch.